 That means that there are thousands of women in Ireland suffering in silence and who are alone.
 It is important that any woman who is being abused feels she can talk to someone, whether that is a family member or a friend, a colleague or a support service like Women's Aid.
 No one deserves to be beaten and no one should suffer in silence.
 For many of those who call our Helpline, it quite literally is, a lifeline.

-Women's Aid receives over 11,000 calls each year to our National Freephone Helpline from women who are living with abuse every day.
+Women's Aid received over 17,000 calls last year to our National Freephone Helpline from women who are living with abuse every day.
 Without exception, a woman's greatest risk of violence is from someone she knows.
 Sadly, domestic violence is a feature of contemporary life in Ireland.

 Myth: She must do something to provoke or deserve the abuser.